wso2/docs-is/en/asgardeo/docs/apis/organization-apis/authentication.md

 </table>

-### For an invited user
+### For an invited user managed by the parent organization.

-If the organization user is an invited member of the parent organization, the user logs into the application using the credentials of the parent organization.
+If the organization user is an invited user of the parent organization, the user logs into the application using the credentials of the parent organization.
 The access token obtained in this process cannot be directly used to access organization APIs.
-It has to be exchanged using the [organization switch grant]({{base_path}}/references/grant-types/#organization-switch-grant).
+It has to be exchanged using the [organization switch grant]({{base_path}}/references/grant-types/#organization-switch-grant) to a token usable within the organization.
 Let's see how this works:

-1. Initiate the token request similar to that of a created user as above.
+1. Initiate the token request using the following command.

     === "Token request format"